biojppm/rapidyaml/doc/sphinx_using.rst

 -  ``RYML_USE_ASSERT`` - enable assertions in the code regardless of build type.
 This is disabled by default.
 Failed assertions will trigger a call to the error callback.
+-  ``RYML_SHORT_CHECK_MSG`` - Use shorter error message from
+   checks/asserts: do not show the check condition in the error message.
 -  ``RYML_STANDALONE=ON/OFF``. ryml uses
    `c4core <https://github.com/biojppm/c4core>`__, a C++ library with
    low-level multi-platform utilities for C++.
 When